PAC-Bayesian High Dimensional Bipartite Ranking: PAC-Bayesian estimation of the scoring function

-Note that for the sake of brevity, we will use the notation $\hat{s}=s_{\hat{\theta}}$.
+where $\hat{\theta} \sim \hat{\rho}_{\delta}.$ Note that for the sake of brevity, we will use the notation $\hat{s}=s_{\hat{\theta}}$.
+The pseudo-code is summed up in \autoref{pseudocode}.
 We will provide in \autoref{S:theory} non-asymptotic oracle inequalities to assess the theoretical merits of the estimator $\hat{s}$. \autoref{S:mcmc} is devoted to the practical implementation of $\hat{s}$.